Onboarding Timeline & Checklist

 Clear HOLDS

-All HOLDS must be resolved before mid-May to allow enrollment.
+All HOLDS on student accounts must be resolved before mid-May to allow enrollment.
 HOLDS may be placed due to:

 • Incomplete prerequisites